 - Communicate effectively, in written, oral and graphical forms, about their engineering activities and the results of those activities;

 - Educate themselves throughout their careers about advancements within their discipline and the role of their discipline in society in general;

 - Practice their profession in an ethically, socially, and environmentally responsible manner.

 The Curriculum for the B.S. in Electrical Engineering

 Students must meet University requirements.
-A minimum of 129 credits are required.
+Note that the University's Quantitative Reasoning (QR) requirement is built into the Electrical Engineering curriculum.
+A minimum of 124-125 credits are required.

 |Univ FWIL: Foundational Writing & Information Literacy||3|

 |Free Electives 1||9|

 |Mathematics & Statistics Requirements (21 credits)|

 |MATH 022||QR: Calculus II||4|